 The 10-second takeaway

-For the quarter ended July 31 (Q3), VeriFone Systems missed slightly on revenues and beat expectations on earnings per share.
+For the quarter ended Jan.
+31 (Q1), VeriFone Systems met expectations on revenues and beat expectations on earnings per share.

-VeriFone Systems tallied revenue of $489.1 million.
-The 12 analysts polled by S&P Capital IQ hoped for a top line of $498.3 million on the same basis.
-GAAP reported sales were 54% higher than the prior-year quarter's $317.0 million.
+VeriFone Systems booked revenue of $429.7 million.
+The 10 analysts polled by S&P Capital IQ expected sales of $426.3 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.51.
 The 15 earnings estimates compiled by S&P Capital IQ averaged $0.48 per share.
 Non-GAAP EPS of $0.51 for Q1 were 12% lower than the prior-year quarter's $0.58 per share.
 GAAP EPS were $0.11 for Q1 against -$0.03 per share for the prior-year quarter.